tylerg509/OOP-javascript/readMe.md

 2) in javascript everything is an object.
 A function is an object

-value types = Number, String, Boolean, Symbol es6, undefined, null
+value types(primative types) = Number, String, Boolean, Symbol es6, undefined, null
+//copied by value = see value-reference-types ex

-reference types = Object, Function, Array. array and function are objects
+reference types (objects) = Object, Function, Array. array and function are objects
+//copied by reference = see value-reference-types

 primatives are copied by their value